轉自

 .

-provides the transformation between an image point and a ray in Euclidean 3-space.
+provides the transformation between an image point and a ray in Euclidean 3-space.- There are four parameters:

 - The scaling in the image x and y directions,